Domestic Assault Attorney Lebanon & Mt Juliet TN

 - Intentionally or knowingly cause physical contact with another and a reasonable person would regard the contact as extremely offensive or provocative.

 Domestic assault is said to occur when the assault (as outlined above) is committed on a household or a family member.
-According to Tennessee law, a family or household member is defined as:
+Under Tennessee law, a family or household member is defined as:

 - A spouse or former spouse;